hvac-io/hvac-io.github.io/_posts/2014-05-23-fake-mk802-in-the-wild.md

 They marketed them as the awesome *MK802 Allwinner A10*, which we know and love, because it runs [Wacnet](https://hvac.io/docs/wacnet) very well.
 However, upon reception of the product, nothing worked.
-Programs copied into the device, powered on... but the screen remains blank.
+We copied the programs into the devices, powered them on... but the screens remained blank.

 It took us a while to discover that those *are fake products*.
 Perhaps they think that as long as the average consumer doesn't notice, it's